flxzt/rnote/misc/building/rnote-windows-build.md

 ```

 To be able to create symlinks present in the project when its sources are cloned, make sure that the `Developer Mode`
 in Windows is enabled.
 It doesn't say it, but it enables permissions for users to create symlinks.

-Finally, clone the repository somewhere and initialize the submodules.
+Then clone the repository and initialize the submodules.

 ```bash
 git clone -c core.symlinks=true https://github.com/flxzt/rnote